-- 1. Pursuant to federal regulations 34 CFR Parts 463.20 through 463.26, the Iowa Department of Education (IDE), Division of Community Colleges and Workforce Preparation requests applications for funding to implement adult education and literacy activities throughout the state.
-The specific purpose of this grant application is to deliver comprehensive adult education and literacy activities to eligible individuals in order to-- - 1) assist adults to become literate and obtain the knowledge and skills necessary for employment and economic self-sufficiency; - 2) assist adults who are parents or family members obtain the education and skills that-- - (A) are necessary to becoming full partners in the educational development of their children; and - (B) lead to sustainable improvements in the economic opportunities for their family; - 3) assist adults in attaining a secondary school diploma and in the transition to postsecondary education and training, including through career pathways; and - 4) assist immigrants and other individuals who are English language learners in- - (A) improving their-- - (B) reading, writing, speaking, and comprehension skills in English; and - (C) mathematics skills; and - (D) acquiring an understanding of the American system of Government, individual freedom, and the responsibilities of citizenship (WIOA §202).
+- 1. Pursuant to 34 CFR Parts 463.20 through 463.26, the Iowa Department of Education (IDOE), Division of Community Colleges and Workforce Preparation requests applications for funding to implement Integrated English Literacy and Civics Education activities throughout the state.
+The specific purpose of this grant application is to deliver comprehensive IELCE with Integrated Education and Training to eligible individuals in order to-- - 1) assist adults to become literate and obtain the knowledge and skills necessary for employment and economic self-sufficiency; - 2) assist adults who are parents or family members obtain the education and skills that-- - (A) are necessary to becoming full partners in the educational development of their children; and - (B) lead to sustainable improvements in the economic opportunities for their family; - 3) assist adults in attaining a secondary school diploma and in the transition to postsecondary education and training, including through career pathways; and - 4) assist immigrants and other individuals who are English language learners in- - (A) improving their-- - (B) reading, writing, speaking, and comprehension skills in English; and - (C) mathematics skills; and - (D) acquiring an understanding of the American system of Government, individual freedom, and the responsibilities of citizenship (WIOA Section 202).

-Learners are not eligible for Title II services if they are enrolled in a public or private K-12 program, this includes public or private regular high schools, charter schools, and other alternative high school programs.
+Learners are not eligible for Title II, Section 243 services if they are enrolled in a public or private K-12 program, this includes public or private regular high schools, charter schools, and other alternative high school programs.